The simple philosophy behind the Sounding Bowls is one of Presence.

 At every point in our inner being neither deep nor high, neither in the past nor in the future, neither ‘Him’ nor ‘Me,’ something, deep, wide, tiny-spaceless, consciousness is aware of every little thing that passes.
 I AM is being me.

 Wonder, wide open wonder, close focussed questioning-wonder is the key to opening each gate of spiritual awareness yet from this baseline there are innumerable steps that empower our arising.
 In Knowledge of the Higher Worlds the next set that Steiner suggests is, like wonder, offered as something to do before beginning a path and yet in the way that all things spiritual are timeless, practicing their continued presence is extremely helpful.
 So in this article I would like to refresh our vision of these 7 conditions in the light of the two aspects of human experience.
-‘Conditions’ is a word with two meanings and before you might assume that any entry to spiritual awareness is conditional on you accepting or practicing these steps let me assure you that what is actually happening here is the conditioning of your finer senses, finer bodies to create easier, safer conditions for the growth of your subtle awareness.
+‘Conditions’ is a word with two meanings and before you might assume that any entry to spiritual awareness is conditional on you accepting or practicing these steps let me assure you that what is actually happening here is the conditioning of your finer senses/finer bodies, to create easier, safer conditions for the growth of your subtle awareness.
 Grounding yourself in these practices makes it easier for your soul-conditions to support spiritual-mental-emotional health as you venture into the uncharted waters of your own Being and into the space between the Cosmic Christ as he appears in you and in other beings.

 As a first condition the caring that you give to yourself, to your body, your soul and your spirit create a ground of safety, a home to come to, a rooting for your spiritual growth.
 Every tool you have and use to care for others can be applied to the self.
 We all need care: Warmth, shelter, good food, clean air, time alone, to be listened to and loved.
 To receive compassion and forgiveness.
 Apply all this to your own self.
 Yes, all of this.

 Accepting that my own experience is true returns me from any tendency to fall into believing that another person’s opinion, however well-reasoned, is more important than my own.
 Ideally this third step gives us a chance to practice the fundamental base-line of being, the ongoing reality of experience in this moment.
 This is about practicing a firm, gentle standing in experience, it says nothing about any opinions we may hold or conclusions we may have drawn, it is about the truth of my ongoing reality of experience, my foundation in being me.
+Within this reality we can also begin to recognise that my inner life relfects in the world around me.
+What I do, feel, think, within me has a real affect in the world just as much as what I say or how I act outwardly.
+Becoming aware of this is integral to the third step.

 Gratitude for life can also help us to find our place as a sixth step in these exercises.
 Gratitude and its cultivation are powerful spiritual helpers.
 Questioning attitudes in us that are upset with life, upset with our own genuine experience and do not want to give in to gratitude is a pleasant and effective way of removing the sting of negative judgement.
 Life is full of good things and even the biggest challenge holds the possibility for development and therefore deserves our gratitude.
-Cultivating Gratitude as a sixth exercise helps me to keep me heart open in challenging circumstances and so encourage more of my Self to be present.
+Cultivating Gratitude as a sixth exercise helps me to keep my heart open in challenging circumstances and so encourage more of my Self to be present.

-*Note: Troilist is a natural romantic-root extension of the term ‘dualism.’ – Rudolf Steiner’s step forward from dualism, and the non-dual world view that came before, is more familiarly translated from the German as ‘three-fold’ or three-folding.
+*Note: Troilist is a natural romantic-root extension from the term ‘dualism.’ – Rudolf Steiner’s step forward from dualism, and the non-dual world view that came before, is more familiarly translated from the German as ‘three-fold’ or three-folding.
 Troilism is a word available in the English that I prefer to adopt as more natural to our language.

 For more on this see Tobias in discussion with Mike Puskas here